 - Egg isn't an ingredient that would have been found in classic soda bread, but I prefer it and recommend using egg in this recipe.

-- If you don't have buttermilk, add 1 tablespoon of lemon juice or white distilled vinegar to whole milk using the same amount called for in the recipe.
+- If you don't have buttermilk you can make your own.
+To make homemade buttermilk, add 1 tablespoon of lemon juice or white distilled vinegar to whole milk using the same amount called for in the recipe.
 Let stand on the counter for 5 minutes, then proceed with the recipe.

 - You can omit the raisins with no other adjustments made.